yonkahlon/Zenject/README.md

 #### ----[ NEW ]---- If you like Zenject, you may also be interested in [Projeny](https://github.com/modesttree/projeny) (our other open source project)

-### NOTE
-The following documentation is written to be packaged with Zenject as it appears in the Asset store (which you can find [here](http://u3d.as/content/modest-tree-media/zenject-dependency-injection/7ER))

 ## <a id="introduction"></a>Introduction

 Zenject is a lightweight dependency injection framework built specifically to target Unity 3D.
 It can be used to turn your Unity 3D application into a collection of loosely-coupled parts with highly segmented responsibilities.
 Zenject can then glue the parts together in many different configurations to allow you to easily write, re-use, refactor and test your code in a scalable and extremely flexible way.